cancerberoSgx/typescript-in-the-browser/monaco-typescript-project-util/README.md

 # typescript-project-monaco-editor-browser-utils

-Utilities and easy to use APIs to quickly implement a TypeScript **project** editor, 100% in the browser using monaco-editor.
+Easy to use APIs and tools to quickly implement and launch a TypeScript **project** editor based on monaco-editor, 100% in the browser.

 Features and objectives: